Dark matter transient annihilations in the early Universe: Transient annihilations

 For the \textit{transient secluded} channels ($A'A'$ and $A'\phi$), we approximate their thermally averaged values as the $s$-wave part of their cross-section.
 The cosmological evolution effects on $m_{A'}$ is not affected by this approximation as the thermal average is taken over the DM velocity distribution.

-For $\left \langle \sigma v_{A'\phi}\right \rangle$, the above is obtained by expanding over small $m_\phi$ and is used in the analytic relic abundance calculation.
-The full expression is given in the Appendix and is applied in the numeric calculation.
+For $\left \langle \sigma v_{A'\phi}\right \rangle$, the above equation is obtained by expanding over small $m_\phi$ and is used in the analytic relic abundance calculation.
+Since the cross-section is $s$-wave dominant, we use the approximation $\left \langle \sigma v_{A'\phi}\right \rangle \approx \sigma v_{A'\phi}$, where the latter is the cross-section without thermally averaging.
+In the analytic calculation for DM yield, we have used the simpler form in the second line.
+While in the numeric calculation, we have used the expression in the first line.
 This channel has an accidental resonant enhancement due to small $m_\phi$, but never hits the resonant peak.
 This occurs near $x_{A' \phi}$, when the factor $|4- r^2|^{-1}$ becomes $m_\psi/(4 m_\phi)$ at the leading order.
 Due to this enhancement, the annihilation channel $A' \phi$ dominates over $A'A'$ most of the time.

 For the \textit{transient resonant} channel ($\bar{f}f$), one generally performs the thermal average numerically.
 However, to understand the transient resonant annihilation better, we simplify its expression for the analytic relic abundance calculation.
 For narrow width resonances, the resonance peak of Eq.~(\ref{eq:AnnXecRES}) can be approximated by a $\delta$-function.
 This leads to the following expression for the thermally averaged cross-section,